DenizenScript/Denizen-For-Bukkit-Docs/source/docs/basics-of-scripting/your-first-task-script.rst

 -----------------------

 For task scripts, the ``script`` section is the section that contains all of the script that Denizen should run.
-Each line that starts with a ``-`` is a dScript **command**.
+Each line that starts with a ``-`` is a Denizen **command**.
 Each command is run in the order that they are written in.
 Consider the following example: